How to Fix Your Messaging Problem

 Which Should You Prioritize?

-It can be difficult to know the answer to this without speaking with a professional, but here are a few questions to help begin your diagnosis:
+It can be difficult to know which to prioritize without speaking with a professional, but here are a few questions to help begin your diagnosis:

 “Is our main problem focus or consistency?”